G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

+for a constant $C>0$ independent of $\vphi$, where we used the assumption that $(Z, Q)$ has sub-klt singularities.
+Moreover, because inequality \eqref{eq-IJineq} implies $\bfI-\bfJ\le n\bfJ$, we get the inequality:

 In the rest of this subsection, we will assume $(Z, Q)=(X, D)$ is a log Fano pair.
-In other words, we assume that $D$ is an effective divisor, $L=-K_X-D$ is an ample $\bQ$-Cartier divisor and $(X,D)$ has klt singularities. \begin{defn} A finite energy Hermitian metric $\vphi\in \mcE^1(X, -(K_X+D))$ is a K\"{a}hler-Einstein (Hermitian) metric on $(X, D)$ if it satisfies the following equation in the pluripotential sense:
+In other words, we assume that $D$ is an effective divisor, $L=-K_X-D$ is an ample $\bQ$-Cartier divisor and $(X,D)$ has klt singularities. \begin{defn} A finite energy potential $\vphi\in \cE^1(X, -(K_X+D))$ is a K\"{a}hler-Einstein potential on $(X, D)$ if it satisfies the following equation in the pluripotential sense:

-\end{defn} By \cite{BBEGZ}, it is known that any K\"{a}hler-Einstein metric $\vphi$ is automatically bounded, smooth on $X^{\rm reg}$. \begin{defn}[{\cite[Definition 1.3]{BBEGZ}}] A positive measure $\nu$ on $X$ is tame if $\mu$ puts no mass on closed analytic sets and if there is a resolution of singularities $\mu: Y\rightarrow X$ such that the lift $\nu_Y$ of $\nu$ to $Y$ has $L^p$ density for some $p>1$. \end{defn} The following compactness result is very important in the variational approach to solving Monge-Amp\`{e}re equations using the pluripotential theory. \begin{thm}[{\cite[Theorem 2.17]{BBEGZ}}] Let $\nu$ be a tame probability measure on $X$.
+We then say that the curvature current $\sddb\vphi$ is a K\"{a}hler-Einstein metric. \end{defn} By \cite{BBEGZ}, it is known that any K\"{a}hler-Einstein potential $\vphi$ is automatically bounded, smooth on $X^{\reg}\setminus D$. \begin{defn}[{\cite[Definition 1.3]{BBEGZ}}] A positive measure $\nu$ on $X$ is tame if $\nu$ puts no mass on closed analytic sets and if there is a resolution of singularities $\mu: Y\rightarrow X$ such that the lift $\nu_Y$ of $\nu$ to $Y$ has $L^p$ density for some $p>1$. \end{defn} The following compactness result is very important in the variational approach to solving Monge-Amp\`{e}re equations using the pluripotential theory. \begin{thm}[{\cite[Theorem 2.17]{BBEGZ}}] Let $\nu$ be a tame probability measure on $X$.
 For any $C>0$, the following set is compact in the strong topology:

 \end{thm}